King Vortigern: The British Ruler Who Lost England

 Who Was King Vortigern?

 King Vortigern was a 5th century ruler who came to power in Britain after the Romans retreated.
-He ruled over parts of eastern England inhabited by native Britons and Romanized Celts around 425.
+He ruled over parts of eastern England inhabited by native Britons and Romanised Celts around 425.
 Vortigern is a pivotal historical figure because his actions unintentionally allowed the Anglo-Saxons to gain a permanent foothold in England, leading to the Saxon occupation.

 Vortigern's Role During a Transitional Period